lincoln park zoo.

 A major city campus that brings students, performances, and cultural events to the neighborhood, along with cafés and spots that cater to campus life.

-Famous for its caramelized crust and deep-dish pies, Pequod’s is a go-to spot for both locals and visitors craving classic Chicago-style pizza.
+Famous for its caramelized crust and deep-dish pies — a go-to spot for locals craving classic Chicago-style pizza.